 “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.” – John Quincy Adams

 Whether you are a management-level executive or an ambitious entry-level professional, there’s no doubt that your leadership skills will affect your professional advancement – both the good and the bad.
 Unfortunately, there’s no simple test to determine if you’d be a great leader, and there is no reliable checklist of skills to tick off.
 If you’ve experienced a range of leadership styles from exceptional to downright horrible, how are you supposed to learn what makes an effective leader?

 “We all have dreams; in order to make dreams come into reality it takes an awful lot of determination, dedication, self-discipline and effort." - Jesse Owens, Olympic Gold-Medalist runner

 As the Trenton Half Marathon approaches on November 8th, seasoned and first-time runners have spent the last year stretching, strengthening and pushing themselves to prepare for the big event.
 They’ve dedicated long hours to training and exercising, both mentally and physically, for one goal - to finish.

 Kids don’t have to be the only ones enjoying the perks of school-shopping season.
-Whether you took the summer off, began a new degree program or just want to share in the back-to-school mood for another term, grab these college basics sure to improve your focus and make the grade.
+Whether you took the summer off, began a new degree program or just want to share in the back-to-school mood for another term, adult students can grab these college basics sure to improve focus and make the grade.